Topics Regular meeting with the German Association of the Research-based Pharmaceutical Industry (vfa)" was held

 In this session, vfa introduced the details of the GKV-FinStG, which was approved in November 2022, and expressed strong concerns about the regression of the access environment to medicines in Germany, including the shortening of the free pricing period for new drugs and the reduction of prices for drugs used in combination therapy.

-During the Q&A session, he mentioned the difficulties in the future outlook for discount rates, etc. as stipulated in the GKV-FinStG, and the fact that Germany, like Japan, has an aging population, and that the growing GKV*1 deficit has affected the enactment of the GKV-FinStG.
+During the question-and-answer session, he mentioned the difficulties in the future outlook for discount rates and other factors stipulated in the GKV-FinStG, as well as the fact that Germany, like Japan, has an aging population, and the growing GKV*1 deficit that has accompanied this aging population has influenced the passage of the GKV-FinStG.
 He also explained the contradictory situation in the European Union (EU), where high drug prices have become a problem from a financial point of view, in relation to regulations that conflict with the policy of improving access to rare disease medicines.
 He also recognized that the country is now facing a variety of challenges accumulated since the previous administration.

 Pricing & Reimbursement

 This session was followed by a discussion on the German drug pricing and reimbursement system.
-The Pharmaceutical Association of Japan asked questions about the current status of drug transactions at pharmacies and wholesalers, and the impact of global inflation and energy price hikes on the stable supply of medicines, which were answered by the vfa.
+The JPMA asked questions about the current status of drug transactions at pharmacies and wholesalers, and the impact of global inflation and energy price hikes on the stable supply of medicines, which were answered by the vfa.
 The vfa also recognized the need to closely monitor how the tightening of regulations on drug prices and insurance reimbursement in Germany would affect access to medicines.

 Current status over the NHI drug pricing system in Japan